mbabynames search ✿

 Harlow Iris

-"noble and strong" (Harlow) meets "rainbow" (Iris).
+"army hill" (Harlow) meets "rainbow" (Iris).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Harlow Juliet